BortPablo/BortPPablo/README.md

 ### Data science internship, CPS INFRAESTRUCTURAS MOVILIDAD Y MEDIO AMBIENTE S.L.
 - Contributed to the development of several data analysis and visualization projects using Python, SQL and Qlik.
-- Collaborated with a team of developers in mahcine learning projects using Python.
+- Collaborated with a team of developers in machine learning projects using Python.

 ## Education